artur-gajewski/blogit/README.md

 - Facebook comments plugin
 - Facebook like button

+I have published my own blog about reading at [www.kirjablogi.com](http://www.kirjablogi.com) and you are more than welcome to have a look around.
+Unfortunately this blog is only in finnish as the main target are finnish book readers.

 #Installation

 To install BlogIt to your server, go to desired folder of installation and clone the project from Github: